Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 SERVICE ACCOUNTS

-There is a common misconception that service accounts do not need to have MFA enabled as they are required on servers, where you cannot deliver an MFA response, however, again this is incorrect.
+There is a common misconception that service accounts do not need to have MFA enabled, as they are required on servers where you cannot deliver an MFA response.
+Again, this is incorrect.

-Suppose you have a server, and have a service on that server that requires an MS365 account to operate.
-In that case, you can have that configured with MFA, and then use "Named Locations" (which means known IP addresses) to not ask for MFA if a user (any user, but in this case the server) is accessing from a particular "KNOWN" IP address.
-This known address could be the data centre, or an office location, for example.
+Suppose you have a server and have a service on that server that requires an MS365 account to operate.
+In that case, you can have that configured with MFA and then use "Named Locations" (which means known IP addresses) to not ask for MFA if a user (any user, but in this case, the server) is accessing from a particular "KNOWN" IP address.
+For example, this known address could be the data centre or an office location (REQUIRES MFA TO BE SETUP ON THAT ACCOUNT - NOT IDEAL).

-Or, you can block access to log in on that account from any location except for the office/server location - see below for two examples:
+Or, you can block access to log in on that account from any location except for the office/server location (BEST SOLUTION) - see below for two examples:

-Add your IP address(es) with a subnet mask reference (/32 = single IP for example) and a name to make this easier to use later within the policies.
+Add your IP address(es) with a subnet mask reference (/32 = single IP, for example) and a name to make this easier to use later within the policies.
+We really suggest creating a group of IPs into a named location for ease, so if you have AWS Production, AWS Test, Office A and Office B, create those named locations separately.

-Now you can configure your Conditional Access Policy, not to fire MFA requests when within that location.
-Go back to your policy, edit it and select "Conditions".
-For example, you may also like this to not ask for MFA when a user is in the office, so you may want to use this globally.
+Now, you can configure your Conditional Access Policy not to fire MFA requests when within that location.
+Go back to your policy, edit it, and select "Conditions."
+You may also like this to not ask for MFA when a user is in the office, so you may want to use this globally.

-NOTE: We think that users should have an MFA prompt wherever they are logging in from, thus ensuring, if the account was compromised, it could not be used on another device within the, for example, office location, where you would never know - for example, your SharePoint Data Store now accessible by the threat-actor whilst on a server they have access to.
+NOTE: We think that users should have an MFA prompt wherever they are logging in from, thus ensuring that if the account was compromised, it could not be used on another device within the office location, where you would never know—for example, your SharePoint Data Store now accessible by the threat actor whilst on a server they have access to.

-We now have a policy that will request MFA wherever our users (or any entity) try and log in from, but, not any account logging in from the data centre (or office); thus, we can enable MFA on our service account now, knowing it will not require MFA if it's our server in the data centre trying to authenticate.
+We now have a policy that will request MFA wherever our users (or any entity) try to log in, but not any account logging in from the data centre (or office); thus, we can enable MFA on our service account now (required with this solution), knowing it will not require MFA if it's our server in the data centre trying to authenticate (again not our preferred option).

-This applies to conference room systems, door controllers, checking-in systems, scanners and printers, and even users in our office.
+This applies to conference room systems, door controllers, checking-in systems, scanners and printers, and even office users.

-NOTE: We do not like excluding specific locations for users, this can lead to compromises where devices are left at those locations or servers at the location are compromised.
+NOTE: We do not like excluding specific locations for users; this can lead to compromises where devices are left at those locations or servers are compromised, never asking for MS365 MFA.

-NOTE: We would recommend granular "per location" policies, as you would not have the copier from location A ever logging in from location B, so we would suggest that for the copier (Teams Room, Server etc) at location A, they are specifically blocked from login from anywhere other than location A with other location policies for servers or services at different places.
+NOTE: We would recommend granular "per location" policies, as you would not have the copier from location A ever logging in from location B, so we would suggest that for the copier (Teams Room, Server, etc) at location A, they are blocked explicitly from login from anywhere other than location A with other location policies for servers or services at different places.

 MAKE SURE YOU ALWAYS EXCLUDE 1 X ADMIN ACCOUNT FROM ANY CA POLICY IN CASE YOU GET IT WRONG (SAME ACCOUNT EXCLUDED ON ALL) AND ENSURE THAT THE ACCOUNT HAS MFA ENABLED.